Practice Paper 2 questions

 1. The first question is about a stylistic or structural feature.
 These types of questions lend themselves well to Criterion B: analysis and evaluation.
 If the feature is about 'narrative perspective', for example, you may want to write body paragraphs on related features, such as flashbacks, dialogue and characterisation.
 As always, connect form to meaning, while answering the question.

 2. The second question is intentionally difficult.
 The IB has been known to include questions that require deeper understanding of literature and contexts.
-Questions about how the meaning of a work has evolved over or how the author's life has influenced the work are difficult if not impossible to answer.
+Questions about how the meaning of a work has evolved over time or how the author's life has influenced the work are difficult (if not impossible) to answer.
 If you do not feel confident exploring answering these types of questions, avoid them!

 3. The third question is often about some kind of conflict or struggle.
 These struggles may be between competing concepts, such as 'new' and 'old', or juxtaposed settings, like 'rural' and 'urban', or characters, such as 'men' and 'women'.
 As you prepare your works, consider conflict, paradox and juxtaposition.
 You may be able to do something with these ideas or your Paper 2 response.

-4. The fourth question in the Practice Paper 2s relates to an abstract concept, such as justice, faith, home, wealth or identity.
+4. The fourth question in these Practice Paper 2 questions relates to an abstract concept, such as justice, faith, home, wealth or identity.
 These may or may not be related to one of the 7 concepts from the course: identity, communication, creativity, representation, transformation, perspective or culture.
 Discussing literary works in relation to these concepts is good preparation for Paper 2.

 Assessment